• Skip to main content

 Instructions

-• Stir in the pecans, vanilla extract, and salt and continue to cook for another 1-2 minutes.
-Remove the sauce from heat.
+• Finish the sauce: Stir in the chopped pecans, vanilla extract, and salt.
+Simmer for another 1-2 minutes, then remove from heat.

-• Serve bread pudding warm with maple praline sauce spooned over top.
+• Serve: Slice and serve the warm bread pudding with a generous spoonful of warm maple praline sauce over the top.

 Notes

-• If using fresh bread, toast it in the oven for about 10 minutes to dry it out.
+• If your bread is too fresh, toast it in a 350°F oven for 10 minutes to dry it out.

-• The maple praline sauce can also be made a day or two in advance and stored in an airtight container in the refrigerator until ready to serve.
+• The maple praline sauce can also be made ahead and stored in a sealed container in the refrigerator for 2-3 days.
+Warm it gently on the stove or in the microwave before serving.

 Nutrition